My Journey From Silent & Shy to Communication Wizard

 In high school I stretched far outside my comfort zone when I joined the drama club.
 Then, on a dare, I entered and won a competition to serve as the marching band’s drum major in my junior and senior years.

 My first grade photo shows how uncomfortable I felt when facing any attention, even that of the camera.
 In high school I challenged myself to stretch past my shyness.
 I didn’t expect to WIN the competition to be drum major.
 Any bravery revealed in my confident smile and pose covered feelings of fear and awkwardness.
 Have you had times when you’ve felt a mix of emotions when stepping outside your comfort zone?

-In my twenties I took a job in sales.
+In my late twenties I took a job in sales.
 Several times I almost quit due to the stress of rejection from making cold calls, the pressure of delivering sales presentations and the challenges of leading an ever-growing, diverse sales force.